jklsnt/taproot3/src/projects/KBxCondutionScratch.md

 ### things i need from others
 - tracking! i need to know where people are downloading, and where we are getting clicks.
-- look back into getting the app on the macos app store
+- look back into getting the app on the macos app store || table
 - accounts for things.
-	- twitter and reddit
+	- twitter, instagram, youtube, email, and reddit

 ### story time
 high schoolers!